-The new designed Time-resolved atomic, Molecular and Optical science (TMO) instrument, will start RUN 18 with Early Science Experiments which are open to the community.
-The Early Science will be lead by Ming-Fu Lin, James Cryan and Peter Walter with the expectation of strong participation from key members of the AMO community.
+The new designed Time-resolved atomic, Molecular and Optical science (TMO) instrument, began RUN 18 with Early Science Experiments which were open to the community.
+The Early Science was lead by Ming-Fu Lin, James Cryan and Peter Walter with the expectation of strong participation from key members of the AMO community.

 - LW06 - Chemical Dynamics in Ultrafast Molecular Dissociation Of Nitrous Oxide: The aim of the proposed experiment is to monitor fundamental chemical processes at their inherent time scale from a few to tens of femtoseconds, not only resolving the energy but also the symmetry evolution of electron orbitals.
 We seek to directly and site-specifically reveal ultrafast chemical dynamics during molecular restructuring of the atmospherically important nitrous oxide (N2O).
 Therefore, we plan to efficiently dissociate N2O with an X-ray pulse at 430 eV followed by another time shifted X-ray pulse at 440 eV which monitors the chemical (spectral) changes with femtosecond resolution via investigation of the K-Shell photoelectron emission with angular resolution.